by Special Guest Marcus Stanek

 Anytime an email recipient opens, reads, or clicks on a marketing email, analytics tracks each action as engagement.
 Now marketers can track progress by the way that recipients engaged each email in a drip campaign.
 The AI behind these tools keeps all segmentation and behavior up to date so that each subscriber is more likely to engage each new email.

-Shawn Khorrami concludes that modern email marketing techniques are the results of years of hard work and experimentation, but he believes that there is still much more than can and will be done to improve personalization and emotional intelligence within email marketing.
+Shawn Khorrami concludes that modern email marketing techniques are the results of years of hard work and experimentation, but he believes that there is still much more that can and will be done to improve personalization and emotional intelligence within email marketing.